 Portmeirion Wedding Photography // Liz & Derek

 I’ve been intending to share some images from Liz and Derek’s Portmeirion wedding for a while, and the fact that they will be celebrating their second wedding anniversary soon shows just how long I’ve had these good intentions.
-Anyway, better late than never, and despite the fact that these images were taken almost 2 years ago, Portmeirion won’t have changed; it will still be the slightly quirky, slightly unexpected pretty pastel town perched on a peninsula of the North Wales coastline, where it has been since its conception in 1925 by Welsh architect, Clough Williams-Ellis.
-There’s much to love about Portmeirion; it produces world-famous pottery, Festival Number 6 was held there, The Prisoner, the slightly surreal 1960’s drama, was filmed there, and it’s also a pretty special place to hold your wedding celebrations, as Liz and Derek will attest to.
+Anyway, better late than never, and despite the fact that these images were taken almost 2 years ago, Portmeirion won’t have changed.
+It will still be the slightly quirky, slightly unexpected pretty pastel town perched on a peninsula of the North Wales coastline, where it has been since its conception in 1925 by Welsh architect, Clough Williams-Ellis.
+There’s much to love about Portmeirion.
+It produces world-famous pottery, Festival Number 6 was held there, and The Prisoner, the slightly surreal 1960’s drama, was filmed there.
+It’s also a pretty special place to hold your wedding celebrations, as Liz and Derek will attest to.

-Their ceremony was held in the fabulous Hercules Hall, all dark wood panelled walls and huge, leaded windows which create a dramatic atmosphere and beautiful light.
-There were drinks outside overlooking the vast grey skies (déjà vu as it was identical weather at a previous Portmeirion wedding I photographed, Jack & Laurie back in 2014) and an amazing dinner in the Tiffany-blue, Art Deco dining room.
+Their ceremony was held in the fabulous Hercules Hall.
+Stunning dark wood panelled walls and huge, leaded windows create a dramatic atmosphere and beautiful light.
+There were drinks outside overlooking the vast grey skies.
+(Déjà vu as it was identical weather at a previous Portmeirion wedding I photographed, Jack & Laurie back in 2014).
+After that, an amazing dinner in the Tiffany-blue, Art Deco dining room.
 As well as being a full-time mum to their incredibly cute toddler, and working full time, Liz managed to find time to bake and ice all of their wedding cupcakes.
 Strong organisational skills!

-The evening party was back in the Hercules Hall, and it was great to catch up with the Indie Killers, who I last had the pleasure of working with at a wedding back in 2013.
+The evening party was back in the Hercules Hall, and it was great to catch up with the Indie Killers.
+I last had the pleasure of working with these guys at a wedding back in 2013.
 They had everyone on the dancefloor (and jumping off tables) all night.